G

 A Pricing Reality Check

 Two cautions before the table.
 First, these tools change their tiers constantly, so treat every figure as a starting point reported in mid-2026, not a quote.
-Second, the figures disagree across sources more than you would expect: Profound's entry tier alone gets cited anywhere from $99 to $499 depending on who is writing, and Profound itself publishes no standard pricing on its site, only a custom enterprise path.
+Second, the figures disagree across sources more than you would expect: Profound's entry tier alone got cited anywhere from $99 to $499 depending on who was writing, until Profound published $99 Starter and $399 Growth tiers on its pricing page in June 2026, with enterprise still custom.
 Verify the current number on the vendor's own page before you commit.

 One framing worth borrowing from Trakkr's own analysis, with the caveat that it comes from a direct competitor: judge cost per prompt, not the sticker price.
 A plan that looks cheap but only tracks 15 prompts can cost more per question answered than a pricier plan that tracks 100.
 Do the division before you decide.